Reliable Post hoc Explanations: Modeling Uncertainty in Explainability

-\para{Stability of BayesLIME \& BayesSHAP} Recall that LIME \& SHAP are not stable: small changes to instances can produce substantially different explanations.
-We consider whether BayesLIME \& BayesSHAP produce more stable explanations than their LIME \& SHAP counterparts.
-To perform this analysis, we use the local Lipschitz metric for explanation stability~\cite{AlvarezMelis2018OnTR}: where $x_i$ refers to an instance, $N_\epsilon (x_i)$ is the $\epsilon$-ball centered at $x_i$, and $\phi_i$ and $\phi_j$ are the explanation parameters for $x_i$ and $x_j$.
-Lower values of the above metric indicate more stable explanations.
-We follow the setup outline by~\citet{AlvarezMelis2018OnTR} and compute the local Lipschitz values, comparing both LIME \& BayesLIME and SHAP \& BayesSHAP across Compas, German Credit, MNIST, and Imagenet.
-We perform the comparison using the default number of perturbations in both LIME \& SHAP, and use this same number in the respective Bayesian variants.
-We use focused sampling for BayesLIME and BayesSHAP, and report the $\%$ increase in stability of these approaches over LIME and SHAP, respectively, for $40$ points in the test data.
-The results given in Figure~\ref{fig:stability} show a clear improvement (on average 53\%) in stability for both BayesLIME and BayesSHAP in all cases except German Credit for BayesSHAP.
+where $x_i$ refers to an instance, $N_\epsilon (x_i)$ is the $\epsilon$-ball centered at $x_i$, and $\phi_i$ and $\phi_j$ are the explanation parameters for $x_i$ and $x_j$.
+Lower values indicate more stable explanations.
+We follow the setup outline by~\citet{AlvarezMelis2018OnTR} and compute the local Lipschitz values, comparing both LIME \& BayesLIME and SHAP \& BayesSHAP across Compas, German Credit, MNIST digit ``$4$'', and Imagenet ``French Bulldog.''
+We perform the comparison using the default number of perturbations in both LIME \& SHAP, and use this same number in the respective Bayesian variants and set the batch size $B$ to half this value.
+We use focused sampling for BayesLIME and BayesSHAP, and report the $\%$ increase in stability of these approaches over LIME and SHAP for $40$ test points.
+The results given in Figure~\ref{fig:stability} show a clear improvement (on average 53\%) in stability in all cases except German Credit for BayesSHAP.
 Further, we run a Wilcoxon signed-rank test and find our results are statistically significant in all cases ($\rho<1\textrm{e-}2$) except for BayesSHAP for German Credit, where there is not a significant difference between the methods ($\rho>0.05$).
 These results demonstrate BayesLIME and BayesSHAP are more stable than previous methods.